alexliesenfeld/alexliesenfeld.github.io/content/posts/ckad-excercises-1/index.md

 #### Exercise 6

-Create a new pod named `nginx-webapp` into a namespace of your choice other than `default`.
+Create a new pod `nginx-webapp` in a namespace of your choice other than `default`.
 Confirm that the pod has started successfully.

 {{< detail-tag "Show Solution" >}}
 ```bash